hashintel/hash/libs/@hashintel/design-system/README.md

 # HASH Design System

-Components for use in other libraries, applications and blocks.
+Components for use in libraries and applications.
 Design system components are in the process of gradually being made accessible within the [HASH Storybook](https://hash.design/).

 ## Running Storybook